-Last but not least, one of the hardest but arguably most effective ways of starting an essay is through using a joke or riddle.
+Last but not least, one of the hardest but arguably most effective ways of starting an essay is by using a joke or riddle.

 By introducing a clever joke or riddle into your introductory paragraph, your readers or lecturer will likely laugh and feel good about your essay.

-You can easily find a joke by doing a web search of your topic with the word ‘joke’.
-An important note to take when doing this is making sure your readers can relate to it or find it humorous, or else it will just likely become awkward.
+You can easily find a joke by doing a web search of your topic with the word ‘joke.’
+An important note to take when doing this is to make sure your readers can relate to it or find it humorous, or else it will just likely become awkward.